avalanche-foundation/ACPs/ACPs/73-warp-addressed-transactions.md

     C -->|3.
 Issue WAT to BlockchainB| D[BlockchainB]
 ```

+Note: if the Warp Addressed Transaction can be issued entirely on its own, the relayer can be replaced by sending a cross-chain message over the network to the destination chain.

 ## Backwards Compatibility

 This proposes a new standard that can be adopted by VMs on a case-by-case basis and an integration on the Avalanche P-Chain.